yasanglass/yasan-helper-android/README.md

 This library is available via JitPack, so getting it as simple as adding it as a dependency, like this:

-1. Add JitPack repository to your root `build.gradle` file
+1. Add JitPack repository to your project `build.gradle` file:
 ```gradle
 allprojects {
     repositories {